November 30th

 Meaning of the subhAShita:

 A blunder committed in any arena gets absolved in the field of virtue.
-(Whereas) a folly committed in the field of virtue gets set in stone.
+(Whereas) a folly committed in the field of virtue becomes set in stone.

 Commentary:

 There is a respite for sins committed in ignorance.
 Those sins get negated due to one's virtuous deeds.
-But a blunder committed in the name of virtue becomes irreversible, as if engraved in stone.
-Those scars can never be erased, their effects never offset.
+However, a blunder committed in the name of virtue becomes irreversible, as if engraved in stone.
+Those scars can never be erased, and their effects are never offset.

 One should beware of cheating in the name of virtue.
 There are no remedies or pardons for that!